“What do you mean you want to go to

 - Controlling what you do, who you see, who you talk to, what you read, where you go (basically everything that involves your own free will!)

 - Limiting your outside involvement (always choosing for you to “stay in” versus having some time with friends/family, volunteering, going to school/church/work/etc.)

 - Using jealousy to justify their actions (“I’m just jealous that’s why I do **insert isolating behavior**)

 Isolation is one of the main ways an unhealthy partner will try to gain control over you and have you become dependent on them and only them.

-In a healthy relationship, each person is allowed to have their own friendships, their own separate relationships with people they work with/go to school with/in their community, and spend quality time with their family members.
+In a healthy relationship, each person is free to have their own friendships, their own separate interactions with people they work with/go to school with/in their community, and spend quality time with their family members.